ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/external-dns/external-dns-demo-with-multiple-hosts.md

 kubectl delete -f manifests/
 ```

-Also, go to Route 53 and delete the `A` records that you created.
+The Route 53 records will also be deleted when the ingress is deleted.

 <!-- Hyperlinks -->